QusayAboSout/Haptic_Sol/README.md

 # React Fullstake Internship Task

-What I used ?
+What I used?

-1- React (Vite)
+1. React (Vite)
-2- PrimeReact + PrimeFlex
+2. PrimeReact + PrimeFlex
-3- HTML, CSS and TypeScript
+3. HTML, CSS and TypeScript

 =======